Slit-strip Ising boundary conformal field theory 1: Discrete and continuous function spaces: Discrete function spaces and decompositions

-as the functions whose singular parts are $(\eigf{k}, 0, 0)$, $(0,\eigfL{-k}, 0)$, and $(0,0,\eigfR{-k})$, respectively.
 These are functions which are singular under s-holomorphic propagation in one direction, while admitting regular extensions in the remaining two directions.
 Denote the corresponding s-holomorphic functions with Riemann boundary values in the lattice slit-strip by

 We call these the \term{discrete pole functions}.
 Note that these are defined globally in the lattice slit-strip, unlike for example~$\eigFL{k}$, $\eigFR{k}$, and $\eigF{k}$ (each of these is globally defined in a suitable lattice strip which only coincides with the lattice slit-strip in one of the three subgraphs).